bronwencc/Module-5-Project/README.md

 * temp7464.csv contains the dataset with all relevant numerical features, creating dummy columns or simple counts of characters from an original text column
 * tempbins7464.csv similarly contains all numerical versions of features, except with bins for the In-app Purchases column

-### The folder named "images" contains plots of various features as .PNG files:
+### The ["images" folder](https://github.com/bronwencc/Module-5-Project/tree/master/images/) contains plots of various features as .PNG files:

 * Several display percentages of binary categorical features comparing the records that have the feature to those without by looking at stacked bar chart percentages of whether they have the target variable or not (1 for Average User Ratings 4.5 or 5, 0 for Average User Ratings 4 and under)